 How to freeze UNCOOKED RICE

 Place the package of uncooked rice in a gallon freezer bag and seal tightly.
-Label and freeze up to 18 months.
+Label and freeze for up to 18 months.

 How to freeze COOKED RICE

-Whether it be cooked white rice, brown rice, Mexican rice, Spanish rice, all can be frozen in the same way:
+Whether it be cooked white rice, brown rice, Mexican rice, or Spanish rice, all can be frozen in the same way:

 - Cool the cooked rice.
 The key to maintaining a good texture with frozen rice is to make sure the rice is completely cool before freezing.
 We recommend spreading cooked rice on a large cookie sheet to help it cool quickly and evenly.

 - Divide into portions.
 Once the rice is cool, scoop portions into quart or gallon-size freezer bags.
 Be sure to squeeze all of the air out when sealing.

 - Label and freeze.
 Label your freezer bag with the type of rice, amount, and date.
 Stack your bags of rice on a flat surface in your freezer.
 And that’s it!

 According to the USDA, as long as frozen food is kept at 0°F in the freezer, it is safe to consume for an indefinite amount of time.
 Since we know it’s safe to consume indefinitely, the question then becomes “how long will the rice retain optimal taste and texture in the freezer?”